Online Adult Autism Assessments in Dublin and Across Ireland

 If you choose to go ahead with a comprehensive assessment after your consultation session, the fee of your initial consultation will be deducted from your full assessment fee.

-• Autism Consultation fee deducted from Assessment cost if you have completed the Consultation already
+Autism Consultation fee deducted from the Comprehensive Assessment cost if you have already completed the consultation

 €1,395

-• Face to face communication may be challenging for some individuals.
-Our practice aims to work flexibly around any accommodation you might need to make the online assessment process as comfortable as possible for you (including turning off your screen when needed, taking regular breaks, communicating via written text etc).
+Face-to-face communication may be challenging for some individuals.
+Our practice aims to work flexibly around any accommodation you might need to make the online assessment process as comfortable as possible for you (including turning off your screen when needed, taking regular breaks, communicating via written text, or making other adjustments where helpful).

-Step 2: We will get in touch with you within 24hrs to schedule your appointment.
+Step 2: We will get in touch with you as soon as possible to schedule your appointment.

 Step 3: Once your appointment has been scheduled, you will receive payment details.
 Payment is required to confirm the appointment.